Mosquito Control - Larviciding, etc

 The Fairfax County West Nile Virus Surveillance Program will work closely with the Park Authority to manage vector mosquito populations in parks when necessary.
 Nuisance mosquito breeding sites will not be routinely treated.

-In the history of West Nile virus in Fairfax County, particularly in the
+In the history of West Nile virus in Fairfax County, the use of spray

-mosquito surveillance data indicates that the level of West Nile
+if mosquito surveillance data indicates that the level of West Nile

-activity poses a significant threat to human health; adult mosquitoes
+virus activity poses a significant threat to human health; adult